ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

 Dictionary/JSON documentation
 ==============================

-This page describes how input dictionaries/JSON expected in functions such as *load_rdsystem*, *rdsystem_from_dict*, *load_rdnetwork*, *rdnetwork_from_dict*,
+This page describes how the input dictionaries/JSON expected in functions such as *load_rdsystem*, *rdsystem_from_dict*, *load_rdnetwork*, *rdnetwork_from_dict*,
 *load_rdgridspace*, *rdgridspace_from_dict*, etc. should be written.